LucasFFigueiredo/LogisticRegressionFraudBB/README.md

 ---

 # ✍️ Author & Motivation
 This project was developed for educational and portfolio purposes.
-It demonstrates a full machine learning pipeline—from feature engineering and preprocessing to training, threshold selection, and inference—using free and easily reproducible tools.
+It demonstrates a full machine learning pipeline from feature engineering and preprocessing to training, threshold selection, and inference using free and easily reproducible tools.